Some of the best travel insurance policies that cover mental health conditions:

 Although it is difficult or expensive to get a quote for some conditions, we hope the list we've provided should give people more options.

-Make sure to check each provider you’re considering before purchasing as some will only cover certain mental health conditions.
+Make sure to check each provider you’re considering before purchasing as some may only cover certain mental health conditions.
 In addition, even if the condition you’re suffering from has been listed, your particular circumstances could affect your eligibility.
 If in doubt, contact the providers.

 To learn more about travel insurance that covers pre-existing medical conditions read our guide to getting medical condition travel insurance.
 We have also written a piece about travel insurance that covers depression.